 People often mistake numbness for nothingness, but numbness isn’t the absence of feelings it’s a response to being overwhelmed by too many feelings.

-Fortunately, I was able to find a mental health professional to talk to (a few insurance hurdles notwithstanding, which you can avoid with this free resource).
+Fortunately, I was able to find a mental health professional to talk to (a few insurance hurdles notwithstanding, which you can avoid with this free resource.
+You can also take advantage of resources like BetterHelp to learn more about how to cope and access online counseling.
 As evidenced by the existence of this piece, I arrived on the other side of my journey a better person with a greater perspective of myself and how I handle stress.

 Not everyone is so lucky.